 Writing for the BBC Maria Konnikova, outlined MacGregor’s use of two persuasion techniques.
 The first is to make whatever is being sold look appealing.
 The second is to overcome resistance to taking action.
 “He published interviews in national papers, for instance, touting the perks that would come from investing or settling in Poyais.
 He highlighted the bravery and fortitude that such a gesture would demonstrate: you wouldn’t just be smart; you would be a real man.”

 Among those that study these things it’s known as the approach-avoidance model.
-(It’s said that a certain candidate for the U.S. presidency in 2016 has presented a master-class on this technique).
+(It’s said that a certain candidate for the U.S. presidency in 2016 presented a master-class on this technique, and ended up winning).